 3. The Gower Peninsula including Rhossili and Gower Heritage Centre

-Rhossili Bay is situated at the far end of the UK’s first Area of Outstanding Natural Beauty, the Gower Peninsula, and is a 45min drive west from Swansea.
-It regularly features in top 10 lists of the world’s best beaches and the walk from there along a rocky causeway to the island of Worm’s Head is a classic.
+Rhossili Bay is situated at the far end of the Gower Peninsula which was the UK’s first National Landscape (formerly AONB).
+It is a 45min drive west from Swansea.
+It regularly features in top 10 lists of the world’s best beaches, and the walk from there along a rocky causeway to the island of Worm’s Head is a classic.
 The route down is a craggy path from the headland.

 Group visit information: